thephpleague/oauth2-server-bundle/docs/implementing-custom-grant-type.md

           - {name: league.oauth2_server.authorization_server.grant}
     ```

+   - If you prefer php configuration, you could use `AutoconfigureTag` symfony attribute for the same result :

+    ```php
+   <?php
+   ...

+   use Symfony\Component\DependencyInjection\Attribute\AutoconfigureTag;

+   #[AutoconfigureTag(name: 'league.oauth2_server.authorization_server.grant')]
+   final class FakeGrant extends AbstractGrant implements GrantTypeInterface {
+       ...
+   }
+    ```

+1. In order to defined access token TTL for your custom grant, you could:

-    You could define a custom access token TTL for your grant using `accessTokenTTL` tag attribute :
+    - define a custom access token TTL for your grant using `accessTokenTTL` tag attribute :

     ```yaml
     services: